Cookies help us deliver our services.

 Biography

-All QSO's are normally uploaded to the LoTW, eQSL, and ClubLog services before I turn off the radio.
+All QSO's are usually uploaded to the LoTW, eQSL, and ClubLog services before I turn off the radio.

-Now I'm over fifty, but I was very active in my formative years, and obtained my personal license in 1984.
+I'm over fifty now, but I was very active in my formative years, obtaining my personal license in 1984.
 However, I wasted countless sunspots in the following couple of decades.

-I usually make contacts from my club stations (HG7F, HG5C) as erecting an HF antenna at my home is unfeasible.
-Modes I use: mostly CW, SSB on occasion, sometimes digital (especially in the "AX25", packet era), and I also have DMR equipments that I turn on once a year.
+I usually make contacts from my club stations (HG7F, HG5C) as it is not feasible to erect an HF antenna at my home.
+Modes I use: mostly CW, occasionally SSB, sometimes digital (especially in the "AX25", packet era), and I also have DMR equipment which I switch on once a year.

-These radio clubs above, which set up contest stations with serious antenna farms, have allowed me to be QRV on various bands (160m to 3cm) locally or remotely.
-These stations were first established decades ago, and have been under developement since.
-Once it was a huge work for both of them, and I have been trying to keep up with it and participate in the last five..ten years, too.
+These above-mentioned radio clubs, which set up contest stations with serious antenna farms, have allowed me to be QRV on various bands (160m to 3cm) locally or remotely.
+These stations were first established decades ago, and have continued to develop ever since.
+It used to be a huge amount of work for both of them, and I too have tried to keep up with it and participate in the last five..ten years.

-I started as an electrician, repairing many 80's electronic equipments, but I changed carreers, and have spent 30+ years in programming and system programming at this point.
+I started out as an electrician, repairing a lot of 80's electronic equipments, but I changed careers, and have now spent more than 35 years in programming and system programming.

-I still enjoy learning RF technologies as a hobby, and I'm always homebrewing ham, audio, and digital gimmicks in my small but well-equipped shack.
-I enjoy quality literature and classical music - there is no full-grown mind without real art and aesthetics.
+I still enjoy learning about RF technologies as a hobby, and I'm always homebrewing ham, audio, and digital gadgets in my small but well-equipped shack.
+I enjoy quality literature and classical music - there is no mature mind without real art and aesthetics.

 [ha3flt]